webda2l/symfony-docs/serializer.rst

         // ...
     }

-Serializing JSON using streams
+Serializing JSON Using Streams
 ------------------------------

-Symfony is able of encoding PHP data structures to JSON streams and decoding JSON streams back into PHP data structures.
+Symfony can encode PHP data structures to JSON streams and decode JSON streams back into PHP data structures.

-To do so, it relies on the JsonStreamer component, which is designed for high efficiency and can process large JSON data incrementally without needing to load the entire content into memory.
+To do this, it relies on the :doc:`JsonStreamer component </serializer/streaming_json>`, which is designed for high efficiency and can process large JSON data incrementally, without needing to load the entire content into memory.

-When deciding between the :doc:`Serializer component <serializer>` and the JsonStreamer component, consider the following:
+When deciding between the Serializer component and the JsonStreamer component, consider the following:

-- **Serializer Component**: Ideal for scenarios requiring flexibility, such as dynamically manipulating object shapes using normalizers and denormalizers, or handling complex objects which multiple serialization representation.
+* **Serializer Component**: Best suited for use cases that require flexibility, such as dynamically manipulating object structures using normalizers and denormalizers, or handling complex objects with multiple serialization formats.
+It also supports output formats beyond JSON (including your own custom ones).
-  Plus, it allows working with formats beyond JSON (and even with a custom format of yours).

-- **JsonStreamer Component**: Ideal for simple objects and tasks that demand high performance and minimal memory usage.
-It's particularly effective when processing very large JSON datasets or in scenarios that require streaming JSON in real-time without loading the entire dataset into memory.
+* **JsonStreamer Component**: Best suited for simple objects and scenarios that demand high performance and low memory usage.
+It's particularly effective for processing very large JSON datasets or when streaming JSON in real-time without loading the entire dataset into memory.

-Choosing between the two depends on your specific use case requirements.
-The JsonStreamer component is tailored to optimize for performance and memory efficiency, while the Serializer component offers flexibility and broader format support.
+The choice depends on your specific use case.
+The JsonStreamer component is tailored for performance and memory efficiency, whereas the Serializer component provides greater flexibility and broader format support.

-Read more about streaming JSON in :doc:`/serializer/streaming_json`.
+Read more about :doc:`streaming JSON </serializer/streaming_json>`.

 Serializing to or from PHP Arrays
 ---------------------------------